-Any form of retaliation should be reported to the Title IX Officer immediately.
-The University cannot stop retaliation until it is reported.
+Any form of retaliation should be reported to the Title IX Coordinator immediately.
+The University cannot stop retaliation until it is reported to the University.
 Once notified, the University will take immediate and responsive action to any report of retaliation and may pursue disciplinary proceedings independent of the sanction or protective measures imposed in response to the underlying allegations of Sexual Misconduct or Harassment.
 Disciplinary action may include termination of employment or dismissal from the University.